-- B. Staffing Plan, Qualifications, and Duties: - 1.
-The Contractor shall develop, screen, hire, train, schedule, and supervise appropriate staff.
-At least one staff will be present at all times, 24 hours per day, seven days per week, and including holidays.
+B. Staffing Plan, Qualifications, and Duties:

+- 1. The Contractor shall develop, screen, hire, train, schedule, and supervise appropriate staff.
+At least one staff will be present at all times, 24 hours per day, seven days per week, including holidays.
 All staff shall possess a valid California Driver's license. - 2.
 Staff shall meet Medi-Cal requirements for billing Rehabilitative Services and other Mental Health Services.
 Staff shall meet productivity standard of at least 25% of their time with clients in waking hours is billable. - 3.
 All staff hired by Contractor shall be employees of Contractor and shall not be acting in any capacity as employee of County, during time they are on duty as employee of Contractor. - 4.
 It is not the intent of the County to direct or control the hiring of Contractor's employees; however, the parties acknowledge that from time to time a Contractor's employee may not provide services to the level or in the manner which is appropriate for the circumstances.
-In that event, the County shall communicate any service or employee deficiencies to Contractor.
-County reserves the right to require Contractor to take appropriate action, including termination, of any Contractor employee who does not provide services to the level of County's expectations. - 5.
-All services provided under this contract shall be documented in accordance with Short/Doyle Medi-Cal and Managed Care. - 6.
+In that event, the County shall communicate any service or - employee deficiencies to Contractor.
+All services provided under this contract shall be documented in accordance with Short/Doyle Medi-Cal and Managed Care. - 5.
 The County may desire services to be performed which are relevant to this contract but have not been included in the scope of the services listed above and Contractor agrees to perform said services upon the written request of County.
-These additional services could include, but are not limited to, any of the following: Work requested by the County in connection with any other matter or any item of work not specified herein; work resulting from substantial changes ordered by the County in the nature or extent of the project, and serving as an expert witness for the County in any litigation or other proceedings involving the transition home. - 7.
-Personnel employment and services under this contract shall be rendered without discrimination on the basis of race, color, religion, national origin, sex, or ancestry and Contractor shall comply with all fair employment practice requirements of State and Federal law. - The Contractor shall comply with the provision of Section 504 of the Rehabilitation Act of 1973, as amended, pertaining to the prohibition of discrimination against qualified handicapped persons in all federally assisted programs or activities, as detailed in regulations signed by the Secretary of Health and Human Services, effective June 2, 1977, and found in the Federal Register, Volume 42, No. 86, dated May 4, 1977. - 8.
-All staff shall receive at least 19 hours per year in assessment, effective treatment interventions, or other areas to support the mental health needs of the clients.
+These additional services could include, but are not limited to, any of the following: Work requested by the County in connection with any other matter or any item of work not specified herein; work resulting from substantial changes ordered by the County in the nature or extent of the project, and serving as an expert witness for the County in any litigation or other proceedings involving the transition home. - 6.
+Personnel employment and services under this contract shall be rendered without discrimination on the basis of race, color, religion, national origin, sex, or ancestry and Contractor shall comply with all fair employment practice requirements of State and Federal law.

+The Contractor shall comply with the provision of Section 504 of the Rehabilitation Act of 1973, as amended, pertaining to the prohibition of discrimination against qualified handicapped persons in all federally assisted programs or activities, as detailed in regulations signed by the Secretary of Health and Human Services, effective June 2, 1977, and found in the Federal Register, Volume 42, No. 86, dated May 4, 1977.

+7. All staff shall receive at least 19 hours per year in assessment, effective treatment interventions, or other areas to support the mental health needs of the clients.

 Some examples of this training follow:

-Basic knowledge of mental disorders Counseling skills:

-Motivational Interviewing Recovery philosophy and services

-Understanding Schizophrenia Understanding Depression

-Working with the multiple diagnosed individual Principles of Substance Abuse

-Medication usage

-Working with individuals that have a severe personality disorder Communication skills

-Therapeutic exercises Leisure time usage

-Handling suicide threats or actions Crisis management

-Discharge planning

-Knowledge of community services and resources Principles of good nutrition including:

-Proper food preparation and storage Menu planning
+Basic knowledge of mental disorders Counseling skills: Motivational Interviewing Recovery philosophy and services Understanding Schizophrenia Understanding Depression Working with the multiple diagnosed individual Principles of Substance Abuse Medication usage Working with individuals that have a severe personality disorder Communication skills Therapeutic exercises Leisure time usage Handling suicide threats or actions Crisis management Discharge planning Knowledge of community services and resources Principles of good nutrition including: Proper food preparation and storage Menu planning